Can my new business lease a car?

 How do I qualify for a business car lease?

-If you are a business customer, then the business will have to go through a credit check.
-The directors of the company may also be required to undergo a credit check.
 This is to verify that you will be able to continue making the payments throughout the full duration of the contract.
 It will involve the finance company reviewing your company history, including past payments, any public legal filings and to see how long you have been trading for.

 There may be some instances where the finance company will request further evidence about the financial status of the business.
 This will vary depending on the company performing the checks, but if you are not able to produce the required documentation, it is unlikely you will successfully secure the lease.